A recent article in the Australian press has once again shone a spotlight on the practice of neonatal spinal

 Infantile colic can be hard on parents.
 As Ben points out here there is very little that we can do about it.
 It occurs in up to 30% of infants and peaks at around 6-8 weeks of age.
-It can severely impact on the ability of both parents to bond with their child as they become progressively more deprived of sleep.
+It can severely impact the ability of both parents to bond with their child as they become progressively more deprived of sleep.
 Chiropractic therapy has been around since 1895 when Daniel David Palmer performed a manipulation on a partially deaf janitor and reportedly cured him of his affliction.

 The long term follow-up of these children suggested that they are much better two months after the treatment, but one must also consider the natural history of the disease.
 Colic disappears with time and so parents, who often subjectively report on their child’s symptoms using a crying diary, will always notice a reduction in colic and may falsely attribute it to the therapy.
 A short cut review by Hughes and Bolton (2002), agreed to the lack of efficacy when compared to placebo in the treatment of infantile colic, but suggested that parents might benefit from the time spent with the chiropractor.
 In a time-poor traditional health care system, private practitioners with more time to spend may exert a more powerful placebo effect.

 Manipulation has also been suggested to be of benefit in a number of other gastrointestinal conditions such as reflux, constipation and inflammatory bowel disease, as well as unrelated disorders such as autism and ADHD.

-Commentary in the chiropractic press suggest that given the lack of evidence of benefit for any standard treatment, that manipulation should be also be considered.
-The evidence there relies on small, single randomised trials coupled with case series and reports.
+Commentary in the chiropractic press suggests that given the lack of evidence of benefit for any standard treatment, that manipulation should be also be considered.
+The evidence there relies on small, single randomized trials coupled with case series and reports.